Gkontopodis/IMDb-Sentiment-Analysis/README.md

 ## Linux Terminal Instructions

-IMDb.py script requires python 2.7+
+IMDb.py script requires python 2.7+.
+After printing the results of its performance on the test set, the model will ask the user to provide a new movie review.
+It will detect if this new review is positive or negative by returning 1 or 0 respectively.

 #### 1. The following libraries must be installed locally: